by Phil Duncan

 ‘Trans women’ are a much, much newer phenomenon, being mainly straight men who claim to be actual women; indeed, many – complete with their penises and girlfriends – even claim to be actual lesbians!
 They then invade women’s spaces, including lesbian spaces, and claim superior rights over actual women, including actual lesbians.

-Moreover, while gay men and drag queens such as Johnson and Rivera have been misrepresented as ‘trans women’, Stormé DeLarverie, the black lesbian whose scuffle with the cops was central to sparking the Stonewall rebellion, has been largely overlooked in the same new articles.
+Moreover, while gay men and drag queens such as Marsha P. Johnson and Sylvia Rivera* have been misrepresented as ‘trans women’, Stormé DeLarverie, the black lesbian whose scuffle with the cops was central to sparking the Stonewall rebellion, has been largely overlooked in the same new articles.
 After all, she is merely an actual lesbian.
 Sure, she often dressed in what was then seen as conventional male attire but she categorically did not pretend to be an actual male – she was, and identified proudly as, a ‘butch lesbian’ and drag king, not a ‘trans man’.

 Lastly, the Stonewall rebellion founded the gay liberation movement, not an LGBTQI+ movement.
 Not a bunch of floats that could be sponsored by corporates on a camped-up version of the Santa Parade.
 And the transvestites and drag queens and drag kings of Christopher Street founded STAR (Street Transvestites Action Revolutionaries), not a transgender group to try to walk all over women and invade women’s hard-won spaces.